(You may also use these links to enter the Shopping Cart to place an order or to determine shipping cost)

-For safe operation the STS 6040 is equipped with alarm indicator and system shutdown when filters need service.
-Additional safety elements include automatic system shut-down and leak detection, water detection in the filter, high pump vacuum, high pump pressure, low fuel flow alert or a flow interruption is detected and flow meter with "no flow" alarm indicator and system shutdown (pressure transmitter).
+For safe operation the STS 6040 Fuel Conditioning and Tank Cleaning System is equipped with alarm indicators and system shutdown when filters need service.
+Additional safety elements include automatic system shut-down and leak detection within the enclosure, water detection in both the Secondary and Tertiary Filter bowl, high pump vacuum, high pump pressure, low fuel flow alert (or a flow interruption is detected), flow meter with "no flow" alarm indicator, and system shutdown (pressure transmitter).

 The Smart Filtration Controller also provides a maintenance alert log file, runtime totalizer, alarm history and on-screen help.